LArSoft/larsoft.github.io/wiki/YourPackageName.md

 -   **Input**: objects…
 -   **Output**: objects…

-List of Parameters for the Modules in your Package(#List-of-Parameters-for-the-Modules-in-your-Package)
+List of Parameters for the Modules in your Package
 ----------------------------------------------------------------------------------------------------------

 Make a table describing the available parameters in each module, like